-Recommendation: Staff recommends to proceed with elimination of the Public Employees
+Recommendation: Staff recommends to proceed with elimination of the Public Employees ranotions could be absorbed by the Flamming and 20

 Relations Commission, which was postponed indefinitely in 2016.
 The City Commission could also consider the elimination of the Site Plan Review and Appearance Board (SPRAB) and the Board of Adjustments; as these functions could be absorbed by the Planning and Zoning Board.